- 'Forum' Onions | Instructions for Growing from Sets | Tech Sheet (PDF)

 Onions - Key Growing Information

-CULTURE: Onions require full sun and fertile, well-drained soil with a pH of 6.0-7.0.
-Sandy loam soils are ideal; raised beds or raised rows are recommended for heavier soils to promote soil drainage.
+CULTURE: Onions require full sun and fertile, well-drained soil with a pH of 6.0–7.0.
+Sandy loam soils are ideal; in heavier soils, use raised beds or raised rows to promote soil drainage.

 DIRECT SEEDING: In April or early May, or as soon as the soil can be prepared in early spring, sow in a 2" wide band, about 2 seeds/in., 1/4– 1/2" deep, rows 12–18" apart.
 Thin to 1 1/2–2" apart for highest yields in fertile soil.
 Thin to 3-4" apart for larger onions.